lmammino/loige.co/astro/src/content/posts/2021-05-26_how-to-to-string-in-rust/index.md

 ---
 title: How to to_string in Rust
 slug: how-to-to-string-in-rust
-subtitle: "Exploring Rust traits for string conversion: Debug, Display and ToString"
+subtitle: 'Exploring Rust traits for string conversion: Debug, Display and ToString'
 date: 2021-05-26T18:50:00.000Z
 updated: 2021-05-27T19:10:00.000Z
 header_img: ./how-to-to-string-in-rust.jpg